ychulovskyy/wix-ui/packages/wix-ui-core/src/components/image/image.md

 ```

 ## Accessibility
-Our components is accessible according to [WAI-ARIA 1.0](https://www.w3.org/TR/wai-aria/) standards.
-We follow these guidelines when [using ARIA](https://www.w3.org/TR/using-aria/#intro).

 An alt attribute's value should clearly and concisely describe the image's content.
 It should not describe the presence of the image itself, or the file name of the image.
 If the alt attribute is purposefully left off because the image has no textual equivalent, consider alternate methods for presenting the content the image is trying to communicate. e.g: